bata24/gef/README.md

 - `command-break`: sets a breakpoint which executes user defined command if hit.
     - ![](images/command-break.png)
 - `main-break`: sets a breakpoint at `main` with or without symbols, then continue.
-    - This is useful when you just want to run to `main` under using qemu-user or pin, or debugging no-symbol ELF.
+    - This is useful when you just want to run to `main` using qemu-user or pin, or debugging no-symbol ELF.
 - `load-break`: breaks if something is loaded.
 - `regdump-break`: sets a breakpoint which dumps specified registers if hit.
 - `multi-break`: sets multiple breakpoints easily.